Mitsubishi Materials Corporation

 The Group has revised its GHG emissions (Scope1 + Scope2) reduction target to be set for emissions excluding GHG emissions from resource recycling efforts.

-Since we have set "For people, society and the earth, circulating resource for a stainable future" as our aspiration and have made strengthening resource recycling by leveraging the strengths of our business a pillar of our mid-term management strategy, we have set a new GHG reduction target of GHG emissions from our resource recycling efforts of emissions*4 excluding GHG emissions from resource recycling efforts, we have set a new GHG reduction target of a 47% reduction*5 from the fiscal year ended March 2021 level by the fiscal year ended March 2031.
+Since we have set "For people, society and the earth, circulating resource for a stainable future" as Our Commitment and have made strengthening resource recycling by leveraging the strengths of our business a pillar of our Medium-term Management Strategy, we have set a new GHG reduction target of GHG emissions from our resource recycling efforts of emissions*4 excluding GHG emissions from resource recycling efforts, we have set a new GHG reduction target of a 47% reduction*5 from the fiscal year ended March 2021 level by the fiscal year ending March 2031.

 figure

-• *3 Our GHG emissions are approximately 230kt-CO2e more in the fiscal year ending March 2021, the base year of the reduction target, and approximately 350kt-COsub>2e more in the fiscal year ending March 2031, the target year of reduction, compared to those who reported before the change in the operation of the Act on Promotion of Global.
+• *3 Our GHG emissions are approximately 230kt-CO2e more in the fiscal year ended March 2021, the base year of the reduction target, and approximately 350kt-CO2e more in the fiscal year ending March 2031, the target year of reduction, compared to those who reported before the change in the operation of the Act on Promotion of Global.

 • *4 GHG emissions excluding GHG emissions from resource recycling efforts are calculated based on Act on Promotion of Global Warming Countermeasures.